-- 7.3.1 According to the requirements of $\S$ 25.1309(b)(1)(ii), a catastrophic failure condition must not result from the failure of a single component, part, or element of a system.
+7.3.1 According to the requirements of § 25.1309(b)(1)(ii), a catastrophic failure condition must not result from the failure of a single component, part, or element of a system.
 To preclude catastrophic failure conditions, the system design should provide failure containment that limits the propagation of the effects of any single failure.
 In addition, there must be no common cause failure that could affect both the single component, part, or element, and its failure containment provisions.
 A single failure includes any set of failures that cannot be shown to be independent from each other.
-Because errors may cause failures, the implications of errors in requirement specification, design, implementation, installation, maintenance, and manufacturing that could result in common mode failures should be assessed.
-Appendix B of this AC and SAE ARP 4761 describe types of CCAs which may be conducted to assure protection against common mode failures and that assure independence exists between multiple failures.
+Because errors may cause failures, the implications of errors in requirement specification, design, implementation, installation, flightcrew or ground crew operations, maintenance, and manufacturing that could result in common mode failures should be assessed.
+Appendix B of this AC and SAE ARP 4761 describe types of analysis methods that may be conducted to identify and minimize common mode failures and document that adequate independence exists between multiple failures.
 Failure containment techniques available to establish independence may include partitioning, separation, and isolation.
 It should be noted that only the dominant modes of failure are typically identified and evaluated in a bottom-up component FMEA.
 For example, the dominant mode "loss of command signal" may be caused by one or more failures of components that produce, process, or transmit the command signal.
 However, identifying only the dominant failure modes may not be sufficient.
-To demonstrate that no failure mode is anticipated to cause a catastrophe, consideration of less-obvious failure modes may be required.
+To show that no failure mode is anticipated to cause a catastrophic event, consideration of less-obvious failure modes may be required.
 The information available from top-down analyses, such as the fault tree analysis, can help focus the single failure analysis onto areas of the design where an obscure failure mode might be able to violate an otherwise fail-safe design.
-(One example of an obscure failure mode is intermittent shorting in the monitored signal's path that allows it to defeat the monitor coverage.) - 7.3.2 While single failures must normally be assumed to occur, there are cases where it is obvious that, from a realistic and practical viewpoint, any knowledgeable, experienced person would unequivocally conclude that a failure mode simply would not occur, unless it is associated with a wholly unrelated failure condition that would itself be catastrophic.
+(One example of an obscure failure mode is intermittent shorting in the monitored signal's path that allows it to defeat the monitor coverage.)

+7.3.2 While single failures must normally be assumed to occur, there are cases where it is obvious that, from a realistic and practical viewpoint, any knowledgeable, experienced person would unequivocally conclude that a failure mode simply would not occur, unless it is associated with a wholly unrelated failure condition that would itself be catastrophic.
+These types of failures may be considered as not foreseeable.
 Once identified and accepted, such cases need not be considered failures in the context of § 25.1309.
+Probabilistic methods may not be used in making this assessment.